tstuefe/JEP387/jep.md

 ---------------------

 It is assumed that the consensus is not to re-implement Metaspace in a completely different way.
 Were that to happen, e.g. a hypothetical switch back to PermGen-in-Java-heap or a re-implementation using platform malloc, this proposal would be moot.

+Should virtual memory fragmentation become an issue, the uncommit chunk size can be increased or uncommitting switched off completely.
+We even may monitor metaspace memory fragmentation and automatically tune the uncommit chunk size.
+With uncommitting shut off the behaviour is roughly comparable to the current implementation.

+Note however that our current prototype shows only a very modest increase in virtual memory fragmentation with the default commit granule size of 64K, so we do not expect this to be a problem.

 Dependencies